Doc springs to his feet as if the cracked rib is giving him no trouble. “Take me to her! Now!”

 Remise’s bemused expression slides right off her face.
 “Take her on a picnic.”

-“Gabe, lemme level with ya.
-Ye have almost died about five times this las’ week, right?
+“Gabe, lemme level with you.
+You have almost died about five times this last week, right?
 She’s almost died twice.
-Neither of ye have time for first dates.
 You could die tomorrow, next week, any time.
-Ye’ve already rooted her once, right?”
+You’ve already rooted her once, anyway, so who cares about what’s fine for a first date?”

 I cough awkwardly.
 My cheeks flush.
 From the earpiece, Iso says, “Hello?”